kurtoglusefa/KIRUNA_EXPLORER_se2_2024_Team_17/README.md

 - POST `/api/document-connections`

-  - Description: Creates a connection between two documents in the system.
+  - **Description**: Creates a connection between two documents in the system.
 This endpoint validates that the user has urban planner permissions and ensures documents can be properly linked.
-  - Request: The request body should contain a JSON object with the connection details.
+  - **Request**: The request body should contain a JSON object with the connection details.

     ```json
     {